akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202403/20240328000000/index.md

 Categories: cs-CV, cs.CV
 Keyword Score: 6
 Keywords: Multi-modal, Multi-modal
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.17610v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.17610v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.17610v1.pdf" filename="2403.17610v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.17610v2.pdf" filename="2403.17610v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
-Foot contact is an important cue not only for human motion capture but also for motion understanding and physically plausible motion generation.
-However, most of the foot-contact annotations in existing datasets are estimated by purely visual matching and distance thresholding, which results in low accuracy and coarse granularity.
-Even though existing <b>multimodal</b> datasets synergistically capture plantar pressure (foot contact) and visual signals, they are specifically designed for small-range and slow motion such as Taiji Quan and Yoga.
-Therefore, there is still a lack of a vision-pressure <b>multimodal</b> dataset with large-range and fast human motion, as well as accurate and dense foot-contact annotation.
+Foot contact is an important cue for human motion capture, understanding, and generation.
+Existing datasets tend to annotate dense foot contact using visual matching with thresholding or incorporating pressure signals.
+However, these approaches either suffer from low accuracy or are only designed for small-range and slow motion.
+There is still a lack of a vision-pressure <b>multimodal</b> dataset with large-range and fast human motion, as well as accurate and dense foot-contact annotation.
 To fill this gap, we propose a <b>Multimodal</b> MoCap Dataset with Vision and Pressure sensors, named MMVP.
 MMVP provides accurate and dense plantar pressure signals synchronized with RGBD observations, which is especially useful for both plausible shape estimation, robust pose fitting without foot drifting, and accurate global translation tracking.
 To validate the dataset, we propose an RGBD-P SMPL fitting method and also a monocular-video-based baseline framework, VP-MoCap, for human motion capture.
 Experiments demonstrate that our RGBD-P SMPL Fitting results significantly outperform pure visual motion capture.
 Moreover, VP-MoCap outperforms SOTA methods in foot-contact and global translation estimation accuracy.
 We believe the configuration of the dataset and the baseline frameworks will stimulate the research in this direction and also provide a good reference for MoCap applications in various domains.
-Project page: https://haolyuan.github.io/MMVP-Dataset/.
+Project page: https://metaverse-ai-lab-thu.github.io/MMVP-Dataset/.

 {{</citation>}}